-This is a repost from the Oasis website.
+A timely reminder of chaplaincy services.
 It is an article written by Chaplain Maria Ng which provides a description of what Chaplaincy services are at Flinders and how to engage with them.
 Spoiler: it isn’t as much about religious guidance as you might think.
-Details about contacting the chaplains to book an appointment can be found at Oasis Online.
+Details about contacting the chaplains to book an appointment can be found at Oasis website.
+Reading time ~ 8 minutes.

 Did you know that Flinders University provides chaplains to support students?